Cheap car insurance for students

 Next, give Confused.com a few minutes, as they often feature some insurers that other comparison sites don't include.

-Direct Line chooses not to be featured on comparison sites, so it's worth having a quick check of what they offer to make see if they can beat your current prices.
+It's worth having a quick check of what Direct Line has to offer to see if they can beat your current prices.

 By using our quick comparison trick, you'll be able to whittle your options down to a few that are suitable.
-Once you've tried this and compiled a list of the best options (plus any pay as you drive options that might interest you) then you can jump on the phone and start haggling.
+Once you've compiled a list of the best options (plus any pay-as-you-drive options that might interest you) then you can jump on the phone and start haggling.

 Types of car insurance premium